Skip to main content

 Withdrawal Letter

-When withdrawing from public school to begin homeschooling, the LOI must be filed within 14 days of the date of withdrawal.
-A separate written notification to the school the child attended is recommended but may not be strictly required by regulation.
+Practical tip: A separate written notification to the school the child attended is recommended but may not be strictly required by regulation.
+Submit your LOI to the superintendent at the same time.
 The school cannot refuse to release the child once proper notice is given.

 8 NYCRR 100.10(b)(1) (notice within 14 days of commencing home instruction)